HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 PaaS, i.e., Platform as a Service, provides a platform for the client to develop, run, and manage the applications.
 Not to mention, the end-user is responsible for securing their user access, data, and applications.

 PaaS is the middle layer, and there are two aspects of security measures.
 The first is the virtual machine technology application, which provides providers with virtual machines in existing operating systems for the customers.
-With extending OS permissions, set access restrictions for users’ operations.
+By extending OS permissions, set access restrictions for users’ operations.

 Security action of IaaS